 *This article contains information and links related to residential schools.
-Support is available to anyone who has been affected by residential schools.
-If you need emotional or crisis support, please contact the 24-Hour National Residential School Crisis Line at 1-866-925-4419.*
+If you have been affected by residential schools and need emotional or crisis support, contact the 24-Hour Indian Residential Schools Crisis Line at 1-800-721-0066.*

 September 30 is National Truth and Reconciliation Day.
-This day is an opportunity to acknowledge the history of residential schools in Canada and honour the survivors, their families, and the communities that experience ongoing intergenerational trauma.
-On this important day, we can learn about our shared history to help create a more inclusive future and ensure that we remember the legacy of the residential schools.
+This date acknowledges the history of residential schools in Canada and honours the Survivors, their families, and the communities that experience ongoing intergenerational trauma.
+Understanding our shared history helps to create a more inclusive future and ensures that we remember the legacy of the residential schools.

 The report, published in 2015, is a crucial piece of our shared history and an important read for all settlers in this country to set us on a more inclusive path.